Fresh & Crispy Make Ahead Green Bean Casserole (From Scratch!)

 Instructions

 1. Par-cook the green beans: Bring a large pot of generously salted water to a boil.
-Prepare an ice bath by filling a large mixing bowl with ice & topping it off with cold water & set aside.
+Prepare an ice bath by filling a large mixing bowl with ice and topping it off with cold water and set aside.
 Once the water is boiling, add the trimmed green beans.
-Once the green beans are vibrant green & tender but still crisp, after about 4-5 minutes, drain them.
+Once the green beans are vibrant green and tender but still crisp, after about 4-5 minutes, drain them.
 Working quickly, rinse the par-cooked green beans with cold water, then transfer to the prepared ice bath to stop the cooking process.
-Once the green beans are cold, transfer to a kitchen towel & thoroughly dry.
+Once the green beans are cold, transfer to a kitchen towel and thoroughly dry.
 Set aside.Par-cooked green beans in water, for green bean casserole with fresh green beans, fill a large white double handled pot.
 The pot sits atop a light peach colored textured surface surrounded by a large glass mixing bowl filled with ice water and a small wooden pinch bowl filled with kosher salt.

 3. Store for later: Place the dry par-cooked green beans in a lightly greased 9×13 baking dish.
 Pour the mushroom sauce over top, stirring to coat the green beans well.
 Cool completely, then tightly cover the baking dish with plastic wrap then foil.
 Refrigerate up to 2 days.Partially assembled make ahead green bean casserole fills a large white ceramic baking dish that sits atop a light peach colored textured surface.
 The baking dish is partially covered with plastic wrap and aluminum foil and the words green bean casserole have been written on the outside of the foil in black permanent marker.
 The baking dish is surrounded by a black Sharpie marker, a bowl filled with French fried onions, a small wooden pinch bowl filled with kosher salt, another bowl filled with slivered almonds, and a red muted linen napkin.

-5. Serving: Serve alongside your roast turkey or roast chicken, stuffing, mashed potatoes, & gravy.
+5. Serving: Serve alongside your roast turkey or roast chicken, stuffing, mashed potatoes, and gravy.
 Enjoy!A make ahead thanksgiving dinner is served atop a white dinner plate with a gold fork resting atop.
 The plate is filled with make ahead sweet potato casserole, make ahead thanksgiving stuffing, make ahead mashed potatoes with make ahead gravy, make ahead green bean casserole, and a few slices of carved turkey.
 The plate is surrounded by a red muted linen napkin, red and orange Fall florals, a small wooden pinch bowl filled with kosher salt, two amber colored drinking glasses, a white ceramic gravy boat, and a clean white dinner plate with a gold fork resting atop.

 Notes

-• Storage & Reheating: Leftover reheated make ahead green bean casserole (i.e. prepared through Step 4 of Recipe Directions above), will keep, stored in an airtight container in the refrigerator for up to 3 days.
+• Storage and Reheating: Leftover reheated make ahead green bean casserole (i.e. prepared through Step 4 of Recipe Directions above), will keep, stored in an airtight container in the refrigerator for up to 3 days.
 Reheat in the microwave until warmed through.

 Recipe by Jess Larson, Plays Well With Butter | Photography by KJ & Company, Kate Poskochil